 - So, the children take turns matching the cards, and the child who has the most number of matched words wins!

 9. Tell Me a Story!

 To develop our young reader’s enthusiasm to read, we teachers should make their reading experiences less stressful.
 We have to make them love reading not as a task but just by itself.

 In this fun reading activity, you will need storybooks as our learners really love them.
 This activity will surely ignite their reading interests as most of them love to listen to stories.

 Here are the steps:

-- Take the turn reading the storybook to your young readers.
+- Take a turn reading the storybook to your young readers.
 As you do it, pause occasionally and ask them questions like what do you think will happen next?
-Or, are you excited to hear more about the princess?
+Or are you excited to hear more about the princess?